ashutosh-kakad-extentia/E2C_Bulk_Request_Generator/README.md

      - Paste this in its entirety in **"apiResponses.json"** file.
      - In your terminal, type in **python createRequests.py**.
      - After the confirmation message appears on the terminal, check the **"updatedBulkRequests.json"** file where all the generate requests will be stored.

-### Files:
- - **Paramters.json**:

-        Contains the request parameters (subject, fromAddr, toAddr, sharePointLinks etc)
- - **createRequests.py**:

-        The python script which will create the bulk requests for Create Scenario
- - **bulkRequests.json**:

-        After running the above script, the generated requests are stored here
- - **updateRequests.py**:

-        The python script which will create the bulk requests for Update Scenario
- - **apiResponse.py**:

-        For update scenarios, caseRef is required for each case, those are to be pasted here.
- - **updatedBulkRequests.py**:

-        After running the above updateRequests.py script, the generated requests are stored her